Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • every half hour of inhalation, the patient should breathe normal air;

-• an electric pump is used to remove foamy secretions from the upper lungs;
+• electric suction is used to remove foamy secretions from the upper parts of the lungs;

-• to eliminate blood clots in the pulmonary arteries, anticoagulants are used that help thin the blood;
+• To eliminate blood clots in the pulmonary arteries, anticoagulants are used to thin the blood;

-• to normalize the heart rate, drugs of the group of cardiac glycosides are used;
+• to normalize heart rate, drugs from the group of cardiac glycosides are used;

 • if the condition is accompanied by attacks of nausea, vomiting, ventricular tachycardia, glycosides are prohibited;

-• if the swelling is caused by drugs, drugs are used to reduce muscle tone;
+• if swelling is caused by narcotic substances, drugs are used to reduce muscle tone;

 • with high diastolic pressure, an injection of nitroglycerin is necessary;

-• with a weakened heart rate (below 50 beats), Euphyllin is used with Atropine;
+• with a weakened heart rate (below 50 beats), use Eufillin with Atropine;

-• for bronchial asthma, pentamine, sodium nitroprusside are used.
+• for bronchial asthma, pentamine and sodium nitroprusside are used.

 Further treatment of the patient

-The tactics of treating pulmonary edema are selected by a doctor in the intensive care unit.
-It is necessary to regularly monitor the indicators of pulse, blood pressure, breathing ability of the patient.
-Any medication is injected into the body using a catheter.
+The treatment tactics for pulmonary edema are selected by a doctor in the intensive care unit.
+It is necessary to regularly monitor the patient's pulse, blood pressure, and respiratory abilities.
+Any medications are introduced into the body using a catheter.

-After stopping the edema, you need to find the cause that provoked it and choose a method of treatment.
+After stopping the swelling, you need to find the cause that provoked it and choose a treatment method.

-A prerequisite is the use of antibiotics, antiviral agents.
-Also, treatment is accompanied by anti-inflammatory, expectorant medications with immunomodulators.
+A prerequisite is the use of antibiotics and antiviral agents.
+Treatment is also accompanied by anti-inflammatory, expectorant medications with immunomodulators.

-If the cause of the edema is intoxication, it is necessary to take a course of drugs to eliminate the symptoms, sometimes with the use of antiemetics.
-Diuretic drugs in combination with a course of normalizing the water-salt balance are not excluded.
+If the cause of edema is intoxication, it is necessary to take a course of medications to eliminate symptoms, sometimes with the use of antiemetics.
+Diuretic medications in combination with a course of normalizing water-salt balance cannot be ruled out.

-Acute edema caused by pancreatitis is eliminated with drugs that weaken the function of the pancreas.
-The treatment is carried out in a complex with enzyme medicines, preparations for the regeneration of necrotic foci.
+Acute edema caused by pancreatitis is eliminated with the help of drugs that weaken pancreatic function.
+Treatment is carried out comprehensively with enzyme medications and drugs for the regeneration of necrotic lesions.

-• To eliminate asthmatic symptoms, bronchodilators, glucocorticosteroids, and drugs to thin sputum are prescribed.
+• To eliminate asthmatic symptoms, bronchodilators, glucocorticosteroids, and sputum thinners are prescribed.

-• For cirrhosis of the liver, thioctic acid is used.
+• For liver cirrhosis, thioctic acid is used.

-• With myocardial infarction, a course of beta-andrenoblockers, angiotensin-converting enzyme inhibitors, drugs to protect against blood clots are required.
+• In case of myocardial infarction, a course of beta-blockers, angiotensin-converting enzyme inhibitors, and medications to protect against the formation of blood clots is required.

-After a successful treatment, the patient needs to undergo regular preventive examinations throughout the year, adhere to the recommendations of the attending physician.
+After successful treatment, the patient must undergo regular preventive examinations throughout the year and adhere to the recommendations of the attending physician.

 Pulmonary edema is a dangerous pathological condition that, without proper medical measures, can lead to death.
-To prevent negative consequences, it is important to know the rules of first aid and how to conduct treatment in general.
+To prevent negative consequences, it is important to know the rules of first aid and how to carry out treatment in general.

 Pulmonary edema occurs when fluid accumulates in the lungs instead of air.
-Violation of blood circulation in the lungs, insufficient oxygen supply to the lungs and alveoli, can also cause pathogenesis and a progressive form of pulmonary edema, as well as lead to complications of other interconnected organs and the whole body as a whole.
+Poor circulation in the lungs, insufficient oxygen supply to the lungs and alveoli, can also cause pathogenesis and a progressive form of pulmonary edema, as well as lead to complications in other interconnected organs and the entire body as a whole.

-Often, when receiving a traumatic brain injury, with acid and chemical poisoning, with electric shock, the body suffers a great deal of stress and stress, which develops into a more progressive form and pathogenesis of another disease.
+Often, when receiving a traumatic brain injury, acid and chemical poisoning, or electric shock, the body suffers great stress and stress, which develops into a more progressive form and pathogenesis of another disease.
 For example, with the above factors, the pathogenesis of lung disease is formed.
-Excessive accumulation of fluid in the lungs is formed by the inflow of fluid, which is not absorbed into the vessels.
+Excessive accumulation of fluid in the lungs is formed by the influx of fluid that is not absorbed into the vessels.

-The initial stage of edema occurs in the interstitium, then it can proceed and pass into the pathogenesis of the alveoli, that is, into alveolar pulmonary edema, which leads to frequent shortness of breath, about 40 per minute, lack of oxygen, cough with foamy discharge, wheezing during breathing.
-This phase and the form is the most severe and advanced, which must be identified and provide emergency treatment for pulmonary edema.
+The initial stage of edema occurs in the interstitium, then it can proceed and pass into the pathogenesis of the alveoli, that is, into alveolar pulmonary edema, which leads to frequent shortness of breath, approximately 40 per minute, lack of oxygen, cough with foamy discharge, wheezing during breathing.
+This phase and form is the most severe and advanced, which must be identified and provide emergency care for pulmonary edema.

 Cause of edema

-Basically, the reasons are associated with heart failure and disease.
-However, heart disease does not always lead to the appearance of pulmonary edema, therefore, two types of disease are designated and distinguished:
+Basically, the causes are associated with heart failure and disease.
+However, heart disease does not always lead to pulmonary edema, so two types of the disease are designated and distinguished:

 • Cardiogenic pulmonary edema;

 The first case occurs with pathological overload of the heart, as well as with acute heart failure.
-Basically, such symptoms are provoked by disease and dysfunction of the ventricle of the heart, disturbances and dysfunctions of atrial contraction, as well as disturbances in the general pause (diastole) of the heart.
+Basically, such symptoms are provoked by disease and dysfunction of the ventricle of the heart, disorders and dysfunction of atrial contraction, as well as disturbances in the general pause (diastole) of the heart.

-The second case is not associated with malfunctioning of the heart.
-Pulmonary edema may occur with myocardial infarction, with stagnation of blood in the vessels of the lung.
-Fluid can accumulate during illness of other vital organs and are directly related to the normal functioning of the lung.
-The causes of edema can be the following:
+The second case is not associated with improper functioning of the heart.
+Pulmonary edema may occur during myocardial infarction, when blood stagnates in the vessels of the lung.
+Fluid can accumulate during illness of other vital organs and those directly related to the normal functioning of the lung.
+The causes of swelling may be the following:

 • Various diseases and defects of the cardiovascular system;

-• Damage and disease of the lungs - fungal diseases, pneumonia, lung tumors, bronchitis, tuberculosis;
+• Lung damage and disease - fungal diseases, pneumonia, lung tumors, bronchitis, tuberculosis;

 • Hemorrhagic acute pulmonary edema – influenza pneumonia;

-• Diseases with intoxication - influenza, measles, scarlet fever, laryngitis, whooping cough, diphtheria, etc.
+• Diseases with intoxication manifestations - influenza, measles, scarlet fever, laryngitis, whooping cough, diphtheria, etc.

-Mechanical factors, such as obstructing the airway from entering the airway, can also cause breathing problems.
-This is possible if water, foreign objects, asphyxiant gases, and vomiting enter the lungs.
-This symptom is common with excessive alcohol consumption, frequent and uncontrolled use of medications, frequent heartburn, drug use, poisoning with poisons, gases and other damage to the lung.
+Mechanical factors, such as obstruction of air into the airways, can also cause breathing problems.
+This is possible when water, foreign objects, asphyxiating gases, or vomiting enter the lungs.
+This symptom is common with excessive alcohol consumption, frequent and uncontrolled use of medications, frequent heartburn, drug use, poisoning by poisons, gases and other lung damage.

-When doing physical education or any other sport in the cold, in a cold room, deviations may also occur.
-Kidney disease, which is responsible for removing excess fluid from the body, causes pulmonary edema.
-Medical assistance in this case is compulsory and one cannot hesitate with it.
+When practicing physical education or any other sport in the cold, in a cold room, deviations may also occur.
+Kidney diseases, which are responsible for removing excess fluid from the body, are the cause of pulmonary edema.
+In this case, medical assistance is mandatory and should not be delayed.

 Like any disease of the body, pulmonary edema develops and reaches a certain form of neglect and has a stage of the disease: